Nancy Meyers: 2010s

 In 2012, it was announced that Meyers was planning to direct The Chelsea, an ensemble dramedy set in the Chelsea Apartments in New York.
 Based on a screenplay by daughter Hallie Meyers-Shyer, it was set to star Felicity Jones; the project failed to materialize however as Meyers was also finishing her own screenplay for The Intern (2015), a comedy about the founder of a fashion based e-commerce company who agrees to a community outreach program where seniors will intern at the firm.
 Originally set up at Paramount Pictures, the latter was expected to feature Tina Fey and Michael Caine in the lead roles.
 When a budget could not be settled, Meyers decided to pre-package before going out to other studios and was able to start negotiations for both actors.
 Handed over to Warner Bros, Fey was replaced by Reese Witherspoon as the attached star, though Witherspoon later left the film due to scheduling conflicts.
-In 2014, Anne Hathaway and Robert De Niro replaced her and Caine.
+In 2014, Anne Hathaway and Robert De Niro replaced Witherspoon and Caine.

 In September 2015, Meyers announced that her next self-directed project would see her reteaming with Steve Martin.
 She also served as a producer on Home Again (2017), the directorial debut of her daughter Hallie Meyers-Shyer, starring Reese Witherspoon.